nclbiagio/mock-tool/README.md

     * ```http://localhost:7000/example/1```
 * To get different Mock response enable the test suite tool adding ```devkitConfig.file``` into body request
     * ```{ devkitConfig: { file: 'getExampleListV2' } }```
-* If you want to disable the mock response and proxy to another API add ```?mock=false``` as querystring.
-Proxy object inside schema configuration must configured. ( Look at API schema file configuration)
+* If you want to disable the mock response and proxy to another API
     * ```{ devkitConfig: { mock: false } }```
     * On Proxy mode everything is already configured to exclude devkitConfig from body request